eventide-project/docs/user-guide/session.md

 ## Constructing a Session

-Handlers can be constructed in one of two ways
+Sessions can be constructed in one of two ways

 - Via the initializer
 - Via the constructor